avl/savefile/README.md

 I don't know of a way to require 'unsafe' keyword to a derive macro, so we use a deliberately eye-catching non-conforming name ```#[savefile_unsafe_and_fast]``` to signal danger.

+Update: With 0.15, savefile_unsafe_and_fast is mostly not needed.
+Using it, however, means we give an error if fast operation was not possible, except if the problem is due to mis-alignment or padding.
+Savefile still operates correctly in that case, it just goes slower.

 ## 0.13 Support generic structs without Savefile type-constraints